jmarrujo31/School_District_Analysis/README.md

 **Summary**

-Not sure if i did something wrong, but i was assuming i would get diffrent results after removing Thomas High School 9th grades to naNs, but had the exact results
+Not sure if i did something wrong (used a wrong DataFrame), but i was assuming i would get diffrent results after removing Thomas High School 9th grades to naNs, but had the exact results